CPerezRuiz335/SQLillo/README.md

 <i>worker</i> will be placed in the defined position.
 When a <i>worker</i> moves to its desired position,
 it paints its path with a softer tonality than your team's color.
 Therefore, after a few ticks, the map will be a beautiful and colorful canvas with the colors of the players.

+When the game is over the winner becomes the player with biggest connected component!
 </p>

 _Adapted from https://sqlillo.com/  (no longer working)_